 Tom’s Situation: I have carpal tunnel syndrome, which is why I’m not working.
 It is incredibly disabling in that huge swaths of careers are simply not doable.
 Many of these careers would otherwise be a great fit.
-It may be beyond the scope of the course, but I would love to see the issue of those with disabilities like carpal tunnel syndrome, back problems, etc. addressed.
 The problem is that computer usage/desk work is limited, which cuts you off from huge swaths of employment.

 Tom’s Question: How can I find a job when my carpal tunnel limits my computer usage/desk work?
 What do I do when huge swaths of employment are no longer available to me?

 Sara’s Answer: Tom came to us because he had been unemployed for a while.
 He had developed carpal tunnel syndrome several years earlier and was no longer able to work as a lawyer.
 He was frustrated with the lack of new job options available to him.
 As a self-described introvert who loved working with computers, he was crushed to think his only future involved sales or real estate – both tough gigs for a natural introvert – or something less mentally engaging than practicing law.

 When I spoke to Tom, it was clear that the time spent unemployed had taken its toll on his emotional state.
 He was open to help, but was having trouble seeing past his own limitations.

 We quickly established that some of his thinking was playing a role in his career paralysis.
 He was particularly stuck on a thought that he would no longer be able to use his brain in the same way, now that he wasn’t able to work with computers – something he had previously loved to do.